wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

 </endpoint>
 ```

-In this example, the errors 101504 and 101505 move the endpoint into the "Timeout" state.
+In this example, 101504 and 101505 errors move the endpoint into the "Timeout" state.
 At that point, three requests can fail for one of these errors before the endpoint is moved into the "Suspended" state.
-Additionally, errors 101500, 101501, 101506, 101507, and 101508 will put the endpoint directly into the "Suspended" state.
+Additionally, 101500, 101501, 101506, 101507, and 101508 errors will move the endpoint directly into the "Suspended" state.
 If a 101503 error occurs, the endpoint will remain in the "Active" state as you have not specified it under `suspendOnFailure`.
-The default setting to suspend the endpoint for all error codes except the ones specified under `markForSuspension` will apply only if you do not specify error codes under `suspendOnFailure`.
+The default setting to suspend the endpoint for all error codes, except the ones specified under `markForSuspension`, will apply only if you do not specify error codes under `suspendOnFailure`.

 When the endpoint is first suspended, the retry happens after one second.
 Because the progression factor is 2, the next suspension duration before retry is two seconds, then four seconds, then eight, and so on until it gets to sixty seconds, which is the maximum duration we have configured.
 At this point, all subsequent suspension periods will be sixty seconds until the endpoint succeeds and is back in the Active state, at which point the initial duration will be used on subsequent suspensions.